callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

 ### License Server Integration

-Because Docker containers don't support local hardware-based license activations, you must either use an OEM license or a **Callas License Server**
+Inside Docker containers you must either use an OEM license or a **Callas License Server**

 below you will find some instructions howto modify the sample programs to use a callas license server